-Last year we conducted more than 1362 tests for over 123 drinking water contaminants.
+Last year we conducted more than 4,799 tests for more than 64 drinking water contaminants.
 This brochure is a snapshot of the quality of the water we provided last year.
 Included are details about the source of your water, what it contains, and how it compares to Environmental Protection Agency (EPA) standards.
 We are committed to providing you with the information because we want you to be informed.
-For more information about your water call Orson P. Hall, CH2M HILL OMI Lead Operator, at 478-237-6738.
+For more information about your water, call Orson P. Hall, CH2M HILL OMI Lead Operator, at 478.237.6738.